 Reduce heat to a low simmer.
 Let the peels simmer for 60-90 minutes, stirring every 15 minutes.
 Different sized peels will take different amounts of time to cook.
 The peels are ready when they're transparent and easy to bite through.
 Err on the side of cooking them longer, if you're unsure... undercooked peels will have a slightly bitter flavor.

 Drain the peels.
 If you want to, you can strain the peels through a mesh strainer, letting the liquid stream into a jar.
 The leftover lemon flavored simple syrup can be used to flavor drinks and cocktails.
 It will be a thick syrup, and sugar crystals may collect in the jar over time.
 You can reconstitute the syrup by adding water and stirring over moderate heat if the syrup becomes overly thick.

 Line a baking sheet with parchment paper.
 Spread the peels out in an even layer on the parchment.
-Let the peels cool for about 15 minutes till tacky to the touch.
+Let the peels cool for about 15 minutes until tacky to the touch.